-This presentation will assist new researchers and practitioners in how to navigate the pitfalls and take advantage of resources as they design and implement social science research studies with a child and youth focus.
-Participants will learn about designing a good research project, issues surrounding measurement and psychometrics, issues surrounding use of existing data and instrument development, and questionnaire and survey design.
+This webinar taught new researchers and practitioners in how to navigate the pitfalls and take advantage of resources as they design and implement social science research studies with a child and youth focus.
+This webinar taught designing a good research project, issues surrounding measurement and psychometrics, issues surrounding use of existing data and instrument development, and questionnaire and survey design.

 This is not another service learning program, but rather a unique civic engagement curriculum rooted in community development that taught public deliberation skills.
 PEACE is intended to help make the process of teaching citizenship, public deliberation, and civic engagement more enjoyable and youth driven.
 PEACE is comprised of six lessons and designed as scaffolds where each lesson is used to build into the next lesson.